C418: 2016–2021: Dief, unreleased third Minecraft album, and Excursions

 In a 2011 Reddit AmA, Rosenfeld stated his plans to create a third, unnamed soundtrack album to Minecraft, after the release of Minecraft – Volume Beta.
 Rosenfeld first revealed development of the album in a 2015 interview with Fact Magazine, commenting, "I'll still work on Minecraft, so there'll probably be another album.
-In fact, it’s gonna be more ambient than the others, just as an experiment."
+In fact, it's gonna be more ambient than the others, just as an experiment."
 He also noted listeners' own applications of his previous works, remarking, "I'm interested in seeing how people use music as a sleep aid, so I think on the next album I might put a bonus track on there that's just 15 minutes of complete ambience and see what people think."
 Rosenfeld again expressed interest in composing an ambient bonus track for his third album in a tweet posted in December of that year.

 Rosenfeld released 2 Years of Failure in 2016, a Bandcamp exclusive compilation album of music made for failed projects or songs that could not fit anywhere else.
 Several songs in this album were made for an abandoned game Rosenfeld described as having a "...Japanese puzzle exchange..." vibe.
 This album also contains the original soundtrack for Crayon Physics.
 Most notably, this album contains C418's remix of the Stranger Things theme song, which had staggering popularity in 2018.
 It was the most played song on Rosenfeld's personal SoundCloud page until it was removed along with several other tracks due to a lapsed SoundCloud Pro subscription.
-Netflix would go on to use his version as the theme music for the aftershow Beyond Stranger Things.
+Netflix would go on to use his version as the theme music for Beyond Stranger Things.

 On 13 March 2017, the EP Dief was released to Rosenfeld's Bandcamp.
 The EP was created and used as a soundtrack for an informative talk given at the Game Developers Conference 2017 by Teddy Dief, and was created in less than two weeks.

 In a 2017 tweet, the musician confirmed the existence of a third Minecraft album, and said that it was set for future release, but that work on it at that point was "still far from done".
 Rosenfeld additionally stated that the record would be longer than the previous two albums combined, which in total clocks in at over 3 hours and 18 minutes.
 Rosenfeld additionally reiterated on Twitter that the third album would not be called "Minecraft – Volume Gamma", deviating from the Greek Alphabet naming convention used in the previous two Minecraft albums he composed.
 Of the work Rosenfeld did on the third volume, he commented, "When I started making a third minecraft album, I didn't expect it to have this much work involved.
 I think I'm seeing the end of the tunnel?"